Katie Ziraldo9-Minute Read

 Susceptible to damage in extreme weather |

 Insulated vinyl is a type of siding that adds an insulating layer to the vinyl exterior.
-Expect to pay closer to $16,879 to have your house re-sided, or $12 per square foot for insulated vinyl, plus $7.50 per square foot for installation costs, on average.
+Expect to pay $12 or more per square foot for insulated vinyl.

 Pros |